 Work with HCC to offer 2 Peabody student/faculty concerts at HCC during the school year

 In summary, the above is a suggested starting point to evolve our programming, address the community needs, establish a target audience that can be traced and measured, and hopefully evolve our Chapter Umbrella program.
+Excellent!